Huaxia-Interactive/Huaxia-Hub/README.md

 # NOTICE

-v1.0 branch is broken; we will fix it soon.
+The v1.0 branch is now the main branch.
+When a new version is released, it will be renamed accordingly, and the previous version will be duplicated to a lower branch.
 Downloading is currently not available.

 # Huaxia Hub